sammcanany/clothing-store-ecommerce/QUICKSTART.md

 docker exec clothing-store-backend npm run full-setup
 ```

-**What this does:** Creates your database, admin account, sample products, and collections
+**What this does:** Creates your database, admin account, sample products, collections, and shipping options using your warehouse address

 **Wait time:** 30-60 seconds